Why do you use “BorreliaEtc” instead of just saying Lyme, or Chronic Lyme?

 But here’s the MAIN problem with using the term Lyme – ticks can carry many infections in them!
 And Bb is just one type of Borrelia, there are hundreds of Borrelia strains out in the world.
 There are also:

-As you can see, one tick bite doesn’t just mean Lyme disease, it can mean many different outcomes.
+As you can see, one bite from an infected tick doesn’t just mean Lyme disease, it can mean many different outcomes.
 So saying, “I have Lyme” just doesn’t cover it.

-So patients turn to research and find the subject is riddled with politics, two schools of thought (wait, make that four schools of thought? well, two major schools of thought, anyway), and many different treatment protocols all claiming to cure very sick patients.
+Patients turn to research and find the subject is riddled with politics, two schools of thought (wait, make that four schools of thought?) and many different treatment protocols all claiming to cure very sick patients.

-I’m going to assume that because you’re here you know about those politics and the Lyme Wars, but if you do need to read up please start with a dear friend’s website: http://www.whatislyme.com/
+I’m going to assume that because you’re here you know about those politics and the Lyme Wars, but if you do need to catch up please start with a great documentary called Under Our Skin and follow it up with a dear friend’s website: http://www.whatislyme.com/

 So back to the insufficient label: many who use “Lyme” actually mean it as an umbrella term to encompass all the tick-borne infections they are dealing with.